-For more information, check this page.
+For more information, check this page (Japanese only).

 How to protect yourself and others

-As there is no vaccination for the coronavirus yet, it’s advised that individuals take preventative actions against the new virus:
+It’s advised that individuals take preventative actions against the new virus:

 - Respiratory hygiene: Cover your mouth when you sneeze or use a tissue and throw it away.
 Wear a mask and make sure you’re putting it on correctly.

 - If the mask is disposable, throw it away safely and replace it at least daily.
 If it is reusable, be sure to wash it daily.

 - Wash your hands thoroughly for 20 seconds with soap or an alcohol-based hand sanitizer frequently, particularly after touching public surfaces and before and after you eat.